ga-wdi-lessons/git-intro/readme.md

 #### Think Pair Share (10 min)

-Turn to the person next to you and discuss the below questions.
+Turn to the person next to you and discuss the questions below.
 After 5 minutes of discussion we'll share answers with the class.

 - Why might we want to have different versions of a file?
 - What strategies have you used to keep track of changes you've made to a document or file before?
 If you haven't, brainstorm ways you might keep track of different versions of a file/document.